-The Tallmantz Phoenix P-1 was designed by Otto Timm and built by Tallmantz Aviation, Inc. for the film.
+The Tallmantz Phoenix P-1 was designed by Otto Timm and built by Tallmantz Aviation, Incorporated for this movie.
 It had the following characteristics: Length: 45' Wingspan: 42' Engine: a like-new Pratt & Whitney R-1340 nine cylinder radial engine of 650 horsepower, taken from a T-6, as were the wheels and various other parts.
 Wings: wing panels taken from a T-11 (civilian conversion of an AT-11, which is a Beechcraft 18 type ) The apparent wing, tail, and undercarriage wire bracing was made out of clothesline, and was intentionally made to look flimsy.
 The fuselage and empennage were all hand-built from scratch, plywood over a wood frame.
 The cockpit was shallow and makeshift.
 The pilot sat down.
 Another person stood behind the pilot, and was strapped to a stringer.

 The catalogue of the fictional company "Baecker Flugzeuge", for which Dorfmann works, is a real one by still-existing German model manufacturer Schuco.
 The shown model plane "Adler" (Eagle) had the order number Hegi 153 SB 7, and was part of their "Tiger" range of radio-controlled models at the time.

 The Connie Francis song "Senza Fine" heard over a radio was not a hit on the charts.
-However, it remains a popular standard in Francis' back catalogue probably because it was used extensively by Billy Wilder in his film Avanti!
+However, it remains a popular standard in Francis' back catalogue probably because it was used extensively by Billy Wilder in Avanti!
 (1972).

 The trivia items below may give away important plot points.